victordepaiva/brick-breaker-ruby/README.md

 1. Install dependencies: `bundle install`
 2. Start server: `bundle exec rackup`
 3. Open browser to `http://localhost:9292`
-4. Use arrow keys to control paddle
+4. Use arrow keys or A/D to control paddle
 5. Press 'E' to access the Bazaar (after unlocking)
+6. Press ' (apostrophe) to toggle debug panel

 ## Game Mechanics